End-User Security Features

 These features are described in this appendix.

-Security system preferences in macOS let the user configure FileVault and control some aspects of authorization on the computer (Figure B-1).
+Security and Privacy system preferences in macOS let the user configure FileVault and control some aspects of authorization on the computer.
+For example, users can indicate whether a password should be required after sleep or the screen saver begins.

 At the bottom of the dialog is the lock icon provided by the authorization view (see Designing Secure User Interfaces in Secure Coding Guide).
 When this icon shows a closed lock, authorization is required before the user can change the settings in this system preferences pane.